sudowing/cms-utilization-db/README.md

 The foundation of this project is a `.csv` dataset titled, _Medicare Provider Utilization and Payment Data: Physician and Other Supplier PUF CY2016_.
 You can find the original data.

-You can find a full description of the dataset on [`their site`](https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/utc4-f9xp/data), but for convience, a summarized description is below:
+You can find a full description of the dataset on [`their site`](https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/utc4-f9xp/data), but for convenience, a summarized description is below:

 ```
 The Centers for Medicare & Medicaid Services (CMS) has prepared a public data set that provides information on services and procedures provided to Medicare beneficiaries by physicians and other healthcare professionals.